Clarksj4/RPGCombatPrototype/README.md

 - Art assets: most are sourced from [opengameart.org](https://opengameart.org/)

 ## Action System Overview:
+### Action Manager:
-The ActionManager is responsible for assembling actions, which is a multiple step process involving: selecting an actor, action, and target.
+The ActionManager singleton is responsible for assembling actions for use, which is a multiple step process involving: selecting an actor (pawn), action, and target.
+At the start of a pawn's turn they are automatically selected as the current actor, the player then selects an action from those available to that actor, and a suitable target for the action.

-## Battle Actions:
+### Battle Actions:
 A battle action is a complex behaviour performed by a pawn during their turn (think of the kinds of things your D&D character could do during their turn).
 Battle actions require certain conditions to be met in order to use them (think of the casting cost associated with a card from MTG).
 Some examples include:
 - __Move:__ moves the pawn to another cell within range on the grid.
 - __Firebot:__ deals damage to a single enemy in the opposing formation.
 Costs 1 mana.